The following professionals lent their expertise to this article:

 Licensed Practical Nurse (LPN)

 Licensed practical nurses (LPNs) work with patients in a variety of routine care and emergency medical settings.
 Although they perform many of the same duties as CNAs, their scope of work goes beyond CNAs to include minor surgeries, injections, dressing wounds, and other more intense procedures.
-LPNs often work under the supervision of a registered nurse.
+LPNs often work under the supervision of a registered nurse, and sometimes perform may of the same duties as RNs.

 Example: Ivy Tech Community College – Licensed Practical Nurse